Netflix/falcor/MIGRATIONS.md

     });
 ```

-The new `deref` works from the output of `get`, so the same thing could be
+The new `deref` works from the output of `ModelResponse`, so the same thing could be
 accomplished with the following.
 ```javascript
 model.